NOGOODS is a moving project space for performance, art and architecture – and discursive practice.

 bias: bodies in architectures and structures

 Deeply rooted within a queer and feminist theoretical framework, bias plays with a performative presentation of spatial, poetic and artistic research.
-Instead of following linear storytelling, we want to assemble a playful composition that confuses, conspires and demands.
+Instead of following linear storytelling, we assemble a playful composition that confuses, conspires and demands.
 In the issues, you will find wide-ranging contributions across the fields of performance, architecture, philosophy, music, literature, art, care work, facilitation, and activism.

 bias: bodies in architecture and structures as published two issues.